spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-render-configurable-bundle-templates-in-the-storefront.md

 * `SalesConfiguredBundleWidget`
 * `ConfiguredBundleNoteWidget`

 By adding these widgets to respective templates, you can render the Configurable Bundle Templates in the Storefront.
 Specifically, in the Cart, Checkout Summary, Order Details, and Quote Request pages.
-This article provides information about how to do that.
+This document provides information about how to do that.

 ## Rendering Configurable Bundle Templates on the cart page